A time-honored profession in a modern world

 Piano technology involves physical work, so general physical fitness is important.
 An individual of any age, sex, or background can find success in this field.

 Skills in operating a small business are necessary for self-employed technicians.
-Successful technicians have good organizational and communication skills and enjoy working with the public.
-Some piano technicians also use computers and other electronic devices to assist them in their work, so the ability to use a computer is beneficial.
+Successful technicians have good organizational skills and enjoy working with the public.
+Some piano technicians use computers and other electronic devices to assist them in their work, so comfort with technology is beneficial.

-The majority of piano technicians are self-employed.
-Others work for music stores, other technicians, manufacturers, school systems, colleges and universities, or in other institutional and performance settings.
+The majority of piano technicians are self- employed.
+Others work for music stores, other technicians, manufactures, school systems, colleges and universities, or in other institutional and performance settings.

 Piano technology is a good profession for those who like to work independently.
 Because most work is done in private homes, it offers a flexible schedule and a large amount of local travel.